chreliot/senate-howto/main.md

 ## How can elected senators communicate with their constituents?

 The Senate operates “course” sites on Hofstra's Canvas learning management system for each of the faculty units that elect senators.
 These sites aim to  facilitate democratic engagement with the Senate and raise awareness of Senate initiatives.
 Ideally, senators will share key items of Senate business and news with constituents.
-In turn, constituents will be reminded who their senators are and may think of senators as potential recipients for items of concern and promising ideas.
+In turn, constituents will be reminded who their senators are and may think of senators as potential recipients for items of concern or promising ideas.

 Senators are made “teachers” in of these Canvas courses, and all the faculty in the unit are invited to the “student” role.
 This allows senators to send (a) messages to their constituents by email or (b) announcements on the course site that may also go out as emails (depending on users' preference settings).
 Senators can open announcements to constituent comments, and constituents can reply to messages or announcements by email.